samlipton/machine_learning/README.md

 ### Data

-The datasets are downloaded into the **data/** directory from public repositories:
+The datasets are downloaded into the **data/** directory from public repositories listed in `data.md`.
-- glass_id: [glass identification](https://archive.ics.uci.edu/dataset/42/glass+identification) based on oxide composition

 ### Scripts